vernisaz/simcom/README.md

 You can edit **env.conf** to change the host name or port.

 ## No-Cargo build
-This product uses an [alternative tool](https://gitlab.com/tools6772135/rusthub/-/tree/master) to the Cargo building tool.
+This product uses an [alternative tool](https://github.com/vernisaz/rust_bee) to the Cargo building tool.
-It makes  sense especially for products having 0 dependency on the crates.io.
+It makes  sense especially for products having 0 dependencies on the _crates.io_.
 Some 3rd party dependency exists though, however they can be built without Cargo as well.

 ## Status
-It's a beta version.
+The product is in the beta state.